thatskartik/thatskartik.github.io/posts.md

 title: Posts
 layout: page
 permalink: /posts/
+usemathjax: true
 ---

-I am going to post a series of notes on Measure theory for the non-mathy community.
+Nothing here yet, but I plan to post a summary on Probability Theory and some puzzles on Probability soon :) !